-Since January most of my articles have dealt with the how and when of gardening, but now I want to look at why we have a garden and what we hope to achieve with it.
+Most of my articles have dealt with the how and when of gardening, but now I want to look at why we have a garden and what we hope to achieve with it.

 In a recent TV series, Alan Titchmarsh’s Garden Secrets, Alan Titchmarsh considered the purposes of garden design, and in one programme he concentrated on the great garden at Sissinghurst.
 Here the garden developed as a reflection of how the owners lived – not in one single house, but in various buildings spread over the property.

 Just as each building had a separate purpose, so did each zone of the garden – for example the famous white garden was conceived as a place to spend moonlit evenings, when the white/grey planting gained in mystery and drama.